pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

           fields: ['title^5', 'body']
         }
       },
-      # more things will go IN HERE.
+      # more blocks will go IN HERE.
 Keep reading!
    }
  end
 end